-To address these limitations, we propose a framework that combines behavioural evaluation with analysis of internal representations, enabling holistic assessment of goal-directedness as a rich property arising from the interaction of beliefs, planning, and action selection.
+To address these limitations, we propose a framework that combines behavioural evaluation with the analysis of internal representations, enabling holistic assessment of goal-directedness as a rich property arising from the interaction of beliefs, planning, and action selection.
 We study an LLM agent in a fully observable grid world, tasked with navigating to a goal state across grids of varying sizes and obstacle densities.
-We begin by subjecting the agent to standard capability tests and gradually introduce controlled environment perturbations and multi-goal task structures to measure the generalisability of its goal-directed behaviour, finding sensitivity to task difficulty and goal-like task-irrelevant cues, but robustness to difficulty-preserving transformations and instrumental goals.
-We then use probing classifiers to test if goal-relevant information can be decoded from the agent's internal activations, before and after reasoning.
-Through our probing analyses, we are able to extract \textit{cognitive maps}---i.e., latent beliefs about the current environment state, including the agent position and the goal location---and planned multi-step action sequences directly from the model activations.
-We also find that these representations reorganise during reasoning: pre-reasoning activations preserve broader spatial cues and longer-horizon plans, while post-reasoning activations sharpen focus on next action selection. \Cref{fig:teaser} provides an overview of our approach.
+We first subject the agent to standard capability tests, then introduce controlled environment perturbations and multi-goal task structures to assess the generalisability of its goal-directed behaviour.
+We find that the agent is sensitive to task difficulty and goal-like task-irrelevant cues, but robust to difficulty-preserving transformations and instrumental goals.
+We then use activation probes to test if goal-relevant information can be decoded from the agent's internal activations before and after reasoning.
+The probing analyses recover \textit{cognitive maps}---latent beliefs about the current environment state, including the agent position and the goal location---as well as planned multi-step action sequences.
+We further find that task-relevant representations reorganise during reasoning: pre-reasoning activations preserve broader spatial cues and longer-horizon plans, while post-reasoning activations sharpen focus on next action selection. \Cref{fig:teaser} provides an overview of our approach.

-\textbf{Contributions.} Our primary contributions are as follows: \begin{enumerate}\itemsep0em \item We propose a white-box framework combining behavioural assessment and representation probing analyses for goal-directedness evaluation. \item We design controlled environment perturbations and multi-goal task structures to measure bias and robustness in the agent's goal-directed behaviour. \item We probe environment beliefs and multi-step action plans from the agent's learned representations, and use them to assess behavioural coherence in relation to decoded information. \end{enumerate}
+\textbf{Contributions.} Our primary contributions are as follows: \begin{enumerate}\itemsep0em \item We propose a white-box framework combining behavioural assessment and representation probing analyses for goal-directedness evaluation. \item We design controlled environment perturbations and multi-goal task structures to measure bias and robustness in the agent's goal-directed behaviour. \item We probe the agent's activations for environment state beliefs and multi-step action plans, and use these decoded representations to assess behavioural coherence relative to internal task-relevant information. \end{enumerate}